vishrutkmr7/vishrutkmr7/README.md

 ### Hi there 👋

-I am Vishrut Jha from Tempe, AZ.
+I'm Vishrut Jha from Tempe, AZ.
 I am a grad student at [ASU's Ira A. Fulton Schools of Engineering](https://engineering.asu.edu/), majoring in Computer Science.
 <!--
 **vishrutkmr7/vishrutkmr7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->